How Much Does an Immigration Medical Exam Cost in Canada? (2026 Guide)

 • Official documentation/proof of exam completion

 Please note: some clinics offer bundled pricing that includes all required tests, while others charge separately for services like X-rays or lab work.
 Confirm what is outlined in the price before booking.
+If you would like to know exactly what to bring and expect at your appointment, our complete pre-exam checklist walks you through the process step by step.

 Factors That Can Affect the Total Cost